jeka-dev/jeka/README.md

 ## Overcoming Java shortcomings
 One believes that the verbosity and the statically typed nature of Java make it hardly suitable for expressing builds.
-Jerkar tends to prove the opposite :
+Jerkar prove the opposite by :
-* Jerkar compiles the java build classes on the fly prior to execute them.
-This step is quick, and make the following steps even faster.
+* compiling java build classes on the fly prior to execute them.
+This step is quick, and make the subsequent steps even faster.
-* Jerkar heavily relies on convention and sensitive defaults : you only need to specify what is not 'standard'
+* heavily relying on convention and sensitive defaults : you only need to specify what is not 'standard'
-* Jerkar features fluent APIs whose allow to express tasks in a very concise way.
+* featuring fluent APIs allowing to express tasks in a very concise way.
 Jerkar build script concision is close to Gradle (and even more concise in certain cases)
-* Jerkar comes with no 3rd party dependency (except Ivy) to avoid version clashing.
+* not depending on any 3rd party dependency (except Ivy) to avoid version clashing.
-* Jerkar keeps the runtime simple (no bytecode enhancement) for easier debugging
+* keeping the runtime simple (no bytecode enhancement) for easier debugging

 # Main features
 Jerkar provides what a self respecting modern, enterprise scale, build system should and more :